 Caring for an educator’s child

 You cannot claim CCS for your own children when you are working as a FDC educator on the same day that you provide care to children.
-This includes when your child attends another service.
+This includes when your child attends another FDC service.
+You can claim CCS if your child attends a CBDC or OSHC service.

 As a provider, you must check whether any parents at your service, or their partners, are educators.
 If they are, you must check whether any of the below exceptions apply to them.